-Districts shall distribute funding for health insurance coverage in accordance with state law, the Affordable Care Act, and district classified personnel policy on Health Care Coverage and the Affordable Care Act.
-The District reserves the right to adjust the monthly distribution as necessary to account for changes in staffing, student population, and the ADE determination of the funding required to be distributed based on the funding matrix.
-Specifically, the amount distributed to each employee in NOT part of their salary and is NOT guaranteed to be the same from month-to-month or year-to-year.
+Districts shall distribute funding for health insurance coverage in accordance with state law, the Affordable Care Act, and policy 7.23Health Care Coverage and the Affordable Care Act.
+The District reserves the right to adjust the monthly distribution as necessary to account for changes in staffing, student population, and the DESE determination of the funding required to be distributed based on the funding matrix.
+Specifically, the amount distributed to each employee is NOT part of their salary and is NOT guaranteed to be the same from month-to-month or year-to-year.